Skip to Main Content

 What I like most about precepting pharmacy residents: The ability to mentor the next generation of pharmacists and to help them become more comfortable and confident in critical care settings.

-All residents are strongly encouraged to pursue licensure in Nebraska prior to beginning the residency training program.
+All residents are expected to pursue licensure in Nebraska prior to beginning the residency training program.
 The process must be initiated with the National Association of Boards of Pharmacy and continued with the Profession and Occupational Licensure Division, Nebraska Department of Health.

 It is expected that the resident will be licensed by August 1st so as to start the requirements for the longitudinal staffing component and be able to work on direct patient care activities independently while on rotations also.
 If the resident fails to obtain licensure prior to August 1st, the resident will be expected to obtain licensure as soon as capable and be required to make up their missed staffing hours after licensure is procured to keep the number of hours staffed consistent between all residents.